ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 In this article, we learned how to declare a variable and set its value.
 We also dived into more syntax, explored the `var` keyword and the assignment operator.

-The concept of variable is essential.
+The variable concept is essential.
 Most importantly, you learned that a variable stores reusable data, accessible through its identifier (name).

 This is a lot of theory and small details to take in, but the more you advance and the more you practice, the easier it will become.